-Pursuant to agreements to be entered into on the date of this prospectus, our initial shareholders, non-managing investors and their respective permitted transferees, can demand that we register for resale an aggregate of 16,340,583 founder shares (assuming the exercise in full of the overallotment option by the Underwriters), 2,826,087 private placement shares, 3,719,000 private placement warrants (assuming exercise in full of the overallotment by the Underwriters) and underlying securities and securities issued upon conversion of working capital loans, if any.
+Pursuant to agreements entered into on August 28, 2024, our initial shareholders, non-managing investors and their respective permitted transferees, can demand that we register for resale an aggregate of 12,507,246 founder shares (assuming the exercise in full of the over-allotment option by the Underwriters), 2,826,087 private placement shares, 3,719,000 private placement warrants (assuming exercise in full of the over-allotment by the Underwriters) and underlying securities and securities issued upon conversion of working capital loans, if any.
 We will bear the cost of registering these securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our public shares.
 In addition, the existence of the registration rights may make our initial business combination more costly or difficult to conclude.
 This is because the shareholders of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our public shares that is expected when the securities owned by our initial shareholders or their respective permitted transferees, are registered.